hummingbird-dev/hummingbird-context-menu/README.md

 - Based on simple HTML lists.
 - Can be attached to any HTML element.
 - Supports multiple layer menues.
-- Supports multiple popover's on one page.
+- Supports multiple popovers on one page.

 ## Dependencies